Kenya–North Korea relations

-Kenya–North Korea relations (케냐-조선민주주의인민공화국 관계) refers to the ongoing bilateral relations between Kenya and North Korea.
+Kenya–North Korea relations (케냐-조선민주주의인민공화국 관계) refers to the bilateral relations between Kenya and North Korea.

 History

 Kenya and North Korea established diplomatic relations on 12 May 1975.

 Views on North Korea's nuclear program

 Kenya's views on North Korea's nuclear programme goes on the lines of the resolution made by the Non-Aligned Movement, which states that North Korea has the right to develop nuclear energy resources but development of nuclear energy should be for peaceful means.
 The resolution was agreed upon in September 2006 by all 118 members of the Non-Aligned Movement.

 Moses Wetangula, then Foreign Affairs minister completely expressed those views in the receiving ceremony of the North Korean ambassadorial credentials at State House.
 That North Korea can use nuclear energy as long as whatever produced was used peacefully.

 Wetangula expressed Kenya's openness in cooperating with North Korea in multiple fronts.

 As for nuclear energy, Kenya which is looking to develop nuclear energy as a power source said that it was looking towards other countries for technology transfer.
 When asked, Wetangula directly stated that Kenya had good relations with states with more developed programmes and that North Korea isn't the only nuclear state so there wasn't much of a point.